cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

 [When Emacs `init.el` does not load at startup](https://stackoverflow.com/questions/12224575/emacs-init-el-file-doesnt-load).

+1. [DEPRECATED] Setting an auxiliary variable

+    This section is deprecated in favour of [`workgroups2 package`](#org525c8fd).

+        ;; This file is designed to be re-evaled; use the variable first-time ;; to avoid any problems with this.
+        (defvar first-time t
+          "Flag signifying this is the first time that .emacs has been evaled")

+2. Package `package`  initialization

     In theory, in new Emacs two following lines shouldn't be required to have everything working fine.
-However, it seems that some packages (`modus-themes`, `workgroups2`?) cannot run without it when emacs commands are to be executed from command line without invoking Emacs window (Post with demonstration makefile should be published soon).
+    However, it seems that some packages (`modus-themes`, `workgroups2`?) cannot run without it when emacs commands are to be executed from command line without invoking Emacs
+    window (Post with demonstration makefile should be published soon).

         (require 'package)
         (package-initialize)

+### Setting separate file for emacs custom entries

+If you don't set the separate for custom entries, Emacs appends its code directly into `init.el`.
+To prevent this we need to define other file.
+Remember to create `custom-file.el` file by hand!
+Emacs won't create it for you.

+    (setq custom-file "~/.emacs.d/custom-file.el")

+Assuming that the code in custom-file is execute before the code ahead of this line is not a safe assumption.
+So load this file proactively.

+    (load-file custom-file)

 ### Global emacs customization